gatlinnewhouse/reedquest/content/posts/2012-09-13-the-sound-attendance-waiting-for-gotye.md

 ---
 title: 'The Sound Attendance: Waiting for Gotye'
 authors:
-  - "Dorothy Howard"
+- Dorothy Howard
 type: post
-date: 2012-09-14T01:23:44+00:00
+date: 2012-09-14 01:23:44 +0000
 excerpt: Though I made a hefty pilgrimage to the Gotye concert at Edgefield Ampitheatre in Troutdale on a loaded, bouncing TriMet bus that wafted KFC odors into the night sky, I clumsily missed the prescribed date.
-url: /2012/09/13/the-sound-attendance-waiting-for-gotye/
+url: "/2012/09/13/the-sound-attendance-waiting-for-gotye/"
 categories:
 - Features
 - Left Sidebar
 - The Sound Attendance

 ---
 **Gotye:** _Making Mirrors_ Album Tour: Universal Republic Records [SHOWBIZ POP]